What Do Axolotls Eat in Captivity?

 Q: How long can they go without food?

-A: Healthy adults can easily go 2-3 weeks without eating during cool temperatures.
-Juveniles should not go more than 3-4 days.
-Appetite refusal itself is not an emergency — the context around it matters.
+A: Healthy adults may skip meals, especially in cooler water, but juveniles need more consistent feeding.
+Appetite refusal itself is not always an emergency — the context around it matters.

 Q: Do they need vitamin supplements?